If you’re reading this article, you’ve probably heard of L-Citrulline.

 What Are The Proven Benefits Of L-Citrulline?

 Although it’s relatively unknown to most people, L-Citrulline has actually been studied fairly extensively over the years.
-Especially with regards to exercise.
+Especially with regards to exercise and performance enhancement.

 L-Citrulline Increases Muscular Endurance

 Citrulline has been shown to increase muscular endurance.

 More specifically, it increases the amount of reps you can do towards the end of your workout, when muscular fatigue would ordinarily be setting in.

 Just to be clear, muscular endurance isn’t the same thing as strength…

 - Greater strength is being able to put up more weight.